JezuzLizard/Public-BO2-Mods/GriefFix/readme.md

 Grief requires gts teamCount "2" to work properly in the server config turn it off when loading non-grief maps

 ### Changelog
-Players are set to spectator state directly instead of being killed
+//Players are set to spectator state directly instead of being killed Reverted to killing players on Grief only

 InitialMapRestart() replaced with give_team_characters